Antitrust and Competition

 Q2

-The second Trump administration has not outlined clear antitrust enforcement goals, and the statements so far from the administration have been generic commitments to continue vigorous enforcement with a focus on tech-related issues.
-The only new and notable area that the second Trump administration identified for potential enforcement relates to potential “collusion or unlawful coordination on DEI metrics” in labor markets.
-See FTC Memorandum, Directive Regarding Labor Markets Task Force.
-Enforcement actions targeted at this type of conduct could lead to a swath of class actions consistent with what happened when the first criminal enforcement actions were brought in relation to the naked no-poach and wage-fixing agreements during the first Trump administration.
-Should the second Trump administration ultimately prove to be laxer on antitrust enforcement than the Biden administration, companies should not assume their antitrust litigation risk is substantially lessened.
-During times of less aggressive federal enforcement, we have historically observed an uptick in both private class actions and state-led antitrust enforcement efforts.
+The second Trump administration outlined its antitrust enforcement goals, and made commitments to continue vigorous enforcement with a focus on tech-related issues.
+Much of the enforcement activity appears to be largely consistent with the efforts undertaken by the Biden administration.
+A new and notable area that the second Trump administration identified for potential enforcement relates to potential “collusion or unlawful coordination on DEI metrics” in labor markets.
+Another area of active enforcement relates to environmental, social, and governance (“ESG”) initiatives.
+Specifically, coalitions of state attorneys general have launched lawsuits targeted at companies for ESG efforts.
+For example, there is active litigation filed by ten states against a series of investment banks alleging that through their investments into certain coal companies, they have attempted to decrease the output of coal production.
+Enforcement actions targeted at this type of conduct could lead to class actions consistent with what happened when the first criminal enforcement actions were brought in relation to the naked no-poach and wage-fixing agreements during the first Trump administration.

 Contributors